 Phonetically, the name is better spelled Marrakesh.
 More slippery, the city was known to the English speaking world of the 19th century not as Marrakesh (or as Maraksh, which approximates the Arabic name still more closely) but as Morocco, from which the entire country got its English name.
 In Arabic, the country has always been Maghrib al Aqsa, "the farthest west."
 Now that we're completely confused, we can proceed with proper humility.

 The city occupies a small part of the Houaz, a plain rimming the northern side of the High Atlas, shown here with January snows.

 The city's water supply has famously been derived, at least in part, from underground channels, the tunnels known by various names (qanat, karez, foggara, etc.), across the dry zone of North Africa and Asia.
 Here they are called khettara.
 Those of the Houaz have apparently been abandoned since the 1970s, and there are reports that those serving Marrakech itself were in disrepair long before then, but perfectly ordinary surface ditches survive.

-Fields are protected by thorns at least as good as barbed wire.
+Fields are protected by thorns at least as effective as barbed wire.

 The premier crop: olives.

-You aren't going to snitch any of these.
+You aren't going to snitch any of them.